cloud-mlops/fine-tuning/serving/README.md

                 [ Place holder for concept diagram]

-1. Prepare your environment with a GKE cluster in Standard mode(using ML playground).
+1. Prepare your ML Platform [Playground]( https://github.com/GoogleCloudPlatform/ai-on-gke/tree/ml-platform-dev/best-practices/ml-platform/examples/platform/playground).
 2. Create a Persistent Disk for the LLM model weights.
 2. Deploy a vLLM container to your cluster to host your model.
 3. Use vLLM to serve the Gemma7B model through curl and a web chat interface.